 The Mandala Center

-- Stimulates personal and societal transformation through experiential, kinesthetic (body-centered) education.
-People learn by doing.
+- Stimulates personal and societal transformation with experiential approaches.

-- Builds community by creating a safe container with a playful and celebratory atmosphere.
+- Builds community by creating a playful and respectful atmosphere.

-- Uses approaches which are gentle and supportive yet frequently fast and powerful.
+- Applies gentle and supportive yet frequently fast and powerful approaches.

-In addition, we believe that in order for true change to happen in our increasingly complex world, we cannot separate the personal from the political — individual growth from social justice.
+Inner work and outer work are both necessary.
+For true change to happen in our complex world, we cannot separate the personal from the political — individual growth from social justice.
 We view the body, mind, spirit, and the planet as inextricably linked.
-One approach without the others is not sufficient.
-Inner work and outer work are both necessary.

-With our strong focus on social justice, our work invites critial thinking and calls for the delicate balance of compassion and accountability.
-Anti-oppression theory — a power-based analysis of the “isms” — underlies everything we do, whether or not a particular program content addresses those issues directly.
-It is valuable to recognize how a person’s social group membership, wanted or not, affects how s/he experiences the world.
+Our work invites critical thinking and calls for the delicate balance of compassion and accountability.
+Anti-oppression theory — a power-based analysis of the “isms” — underlies everything we do, whether or not a particular program addresses those issues directly.
+It is valuable to recognize how a person’s social group membership affects their experience of the world.